effort-free

 Encoder-only (BERT)

 BERT reads a sentence and produces a meaning vector for each word.
 It does not generate text.
 It understands it.
 Search engines use BERT to understand your query.
-Sentiment classifiers, document taggers, and entity extractors are usually fine-tuned BERTs.
+Sentiment classifiers, document taggers, and entity extractors are often fine-tuned BERTs.

 Decoder-only (GPT)